jamesryla/conti_tabletop/README.md

 ![ioc7result](https://github.com/jamesryla/conti_tabletop/assets/58945104/52318fa3-7333-4a5b-ba28-d8ab98f816f6)

 ### 8
 Finally, heading back to our sysmon logs, let's see if we can track down how this shell was executed.
-We can achieve this by searchign for the .aspx file we previously found and checking out the CommandLine field.
+We can achieve this by searching for the .aspx file we previously found and checking out the CommandLine field.
 > index=main i3gfPctK1c2x.aspx sourcetype="WinEventLog:Microsoft-Windows-Sysmon/Operational"

 ![ioc8result](https://github.com/jamesryla/conti_tabletop/assets/58945104/4e3fed10-8819-475f-85ce-aa3142403077)